RyandracusCodesGames/vsasm/README.md

 ## Features
 * Outputs ELF(Executable and Linkable Format) binary object files compatible with the Mipsel GCC toolchain, allowing direct linkage with C/C++ code in modern PSX/PSP development.
 * Outputs SN Systems PsyQ binary object files to facilitate compatibility with the legacy PsyQ toolchain.
-* Can generate complete PS-EXE executables for bare metal PlayStation programs that can be run on real hardware and in emulators.
+* Can generate complete PS-EXE executables for bare metal PlayStation programs that can be ran on real hardware and in emulators.
+* Can generate complete CPE debug executables that the original PsyQ SDK toolchain could produce for use in official development kits or emulators today.
+* Can convert CPE debug executables to PS-EXE executables.
 * Supports distinct syntax modes for compatibility with the GNU toolchain or the old PsyQ SDK's ASMPSX assembler.
+* Includes a rudimentary C-like expression parser for immediate values including hexadecimal numbers in GNU and ASMPSX syntax.
 * Includes an assembler directive that specifies the architecture of the source file to enable platform-specific instruction selection and behavior.
 * Implements nearly the entire custom instruction set architecture of the PSP's VFPU.
 * A core set of common and custom assembler directives to control certain attributes of the source file, functions, macros, and data objects.